-Dual Credit English Course (A, Dual Credit Math Course B, or C) (A, B, or C) IB ELA course (A, B, or C) IB Math course (A, B, or C) IB Exam 4+ IB Exam 4+ College Remedial English (A, College Remedial Math B, or C) (A, B, or C) Algebra II (A, B, or C) Minimum ACT Subject Scores Minimum ACT Subject of English 18, Reading 22 Score of Math 22, + Math in Senior Year Minimum SAT Subject Score Minimum SAT Subject of Evidence-Based Reading Score of Math: 530, + and Writing: 480 Math in Senior Year Career Ready Indicators [Minim um of 3] Workplace Learning Experience Industry Credential Military Service (Including ROTC) Dual Credit Career Pathway Course (A, B, or C grade) Completion of a Program of Study Attaining and maintaining consistent employment for a minimum of 12 months Consecutive summer employme uni or 12 months 25 hours of community service Two or more organized co-curric cular activities CLIMATE SURVEY Description: Description: In orde er to capture student (6-12), p arent, teacher, and (5ESSENTIALS) administration voice, ISBE will utilize the 5 Essentials Survey.
-80 Research: There is evidence that school culture and climate ha as an impact on student achievement.81 Illinois currently requires districts to use the 58 Essentials Survey or an alternate survey selected from a list appro ved by the State Superintende ent.
-ISBE will ensure that our school climate surveys meet the standards set forth in ESEA st atutory requirements and are valid, reliable, comparable, used statewide in all schools on an annual basis, and can be disaggregated by student demog graphic groups.
-Aids in Meaningful Differentiati came from many stakeholders a nd was not exclusive to the 5E ssentials Survey.
-However,
+Dual Credit English Course (A, B, or C) Dual Credit Math Course (A, B, or C) IB ELA course (A, B, or C) IB Math course (A, B, or C) IB Exam 4+ IB Exam 4+ College Remedial English (A, B, or C) College Remedial Math (A, B, or C) Algebra II (A, B, or C) Minimum ACT Subject Scores of English 18, Reading 22 Minimum ACT Subject Score of Math 22, + Math in Senior Year Minimum SAT Subject Score of Evidence-Based Reading and Writing: 480 Minimum SAT Subject Score of Math: 530, + Math in Senior Year CLIMATE SURVEY Career Ready Indicators [Minimum of 3] Workplace Learning Experience Industry Credential Military Service (Including ROTC) Dual Credit Career Pathway Course (A, B, or C grade) Completion of a Program of Study Attaining and maintaining consistent employment for a minimum of 12 months Consecutive summer employment 25 hours of community service Two or more organized co-curricular activities (5ESSENTIALS) Description: Description: In order to capture student (6-12), parent, teacher, and administration voice, ISBE will utilize the 5 Essentials Survey.
+80 Research: There is evidence that school culture and climate has an impact on student achievement.
+81 Illinois currently requires districts to use the 5Essentials Survey or an alternate survey selected from a list approved by the State Superintendent.
+ISBE will ensure that our school climate surveys meet the standards set forth in ESEA statutory requirements and are valid, reliable, comparable, used statewide in all schools on an annual basis, and can be disaggregated by student demographic groups.
+Aids in Meaningful Differentiation on of Schools: Support for clin nate and culture as a metric